jaykop/jaykop.github.io/_pages/about.md

     <a href="/assets/images/face.png"><img src="/assets/images/face.jpg"></a>
 </div>
 ---
-<div style="text-align: justify"> I'm a computer programmer.
+<div style="text-align: justify"> I am a computer programmer.
 Currently senior year in DigiPen institute of Technology.
-For most of my school projects, I was in charge of gameplay programmer.
-Also I have some experience in base engine, graphics engine, and AI programming using C/C++ as well.   </div>
+For most of my school projects, I was in charge of gameplay programmer position.
+Also I have experience in base engine, graphics engine, and AI programming using C/C++ as well.   </div>

 Education
 ---
-* **DigiPen Institute of Technology**
+* **BS in Computer Science in Real-Time Interactive Simulation**
-    * *Computer Science in Real-Time Interactive Simulation*
+    * *DigiPen Institute of Technology*
-* **Keimyung University**
+* **Bachelor of Engineering in Game and Mobile Contents**
-    * *Bachelor of Engineering in Game and Mobile Contents*
+    * *Keimyung University*

 Skill
 ---